FHIR/interversion/engine/readme.md

 engine calls (via configuration) a javascript routine with this
 signature:

-    function convert(engine, object, api) {
+    function convert(services, object, api) {
     }

 Parameters:

-* _engine_: an object that makes conversion/transformation services available to the script - see below for documentation
+* _services_: an object that makes conversion/transformation services available to the script - see below for documentation
 * _object_: the source object being converted - see below for documentation and specifications
 * _api_: provides direct access to the FHIR database, authorised as appropriate.
 See below for documentation
 * _return_: there is no return fucnction